hazelgrove/livelits-paper/pldi21/artifact/README.txt

   including both:

    1. Agda source code
-   2. A Docker image which includes an Agda installation that can be used to check the proof without locally installing Agda.
+   2. A Dockerfile which includes an Agda installation that can be used to check the proof without locally installing Agda.

-  Instructions for local installation and for running the Docker image are included in the README file in /stllc.
+  Instructions for local installation and for running the Dockerfile are included in the README.md file in /stllc.

   This mechanization was described in Sec.
 4.2.3 of the paper and formalizes the syntax, semantics, and metatheory described in Sec.
 4.0-4.2 of the paper and in Figure 4 and Figure 5.

-  The README file in /stllc includes a mapping from the definitions, figures, and theorems in the paper to the corresponding Agda definitions.
+  The README.md file in /stllc includes a mapping from the definitions, figures, and theorems in the paper to the corresponding Agda definitions.

   We make liberal use of Unicode to try to make the syntax of terms and